Nanta-Sp/TGA_biomass_compositions/README.md

 # Usage
 1. Since there is already some data available, you can try running M2 file directly. <br>
 2. To prepare data from TGA text file, use M1.
 Then, M2. <br>
-3. To fit multiple files in sequence with 3 or 5 curves use M3. <br>
+3. To analyze many files in sequence with 3 or 5 curves use M3. <br>
 <br>
 <b> Contact</b>: nanta @ umich . edu